fardeenahmedfakhaja/XSDRepo/README.md

 ## XSD
 XSD stands for XML Schema Definition.
 It is used to properly define an XML.
 XSD is used to validate over data, datatype, conditions etc over an XML element.
 It basically helps to create well-formed and valid  XMLs.
 This Repo has Folders:
-        1)SimpleType
+1. SimpleType
-        2)ComplexType
+2. ComplexType

  **SimpleType Folder:**